To make it more formal, replace "the anything" with "everything."Dear Teachers,

 I would like to know your opinions about 'the anything' as the definite article + pronoun, especially about these questions:

 Whether or not the second 'anything' should be placed between quotation marks.
+I think I would, to show that its a non-standard use.

 Any help would be appreciated.